maulik22995/Gemini-AI-Sample/README.md

 To integrate Gemini-AI SDK into your Android project, follow these steps:

-Before you begin, ensure you have API key, You can generate API from here : https://aistudio.google.com/
+Before you begin, ensure you have an API key, You can generate API from here: https://aistudio.google.com/

-Cretae ```secrets.properties``` file at project level and add API key
+Create ```secrets.properties``` file at the project level and add the API key

 ```
 apiKey=YOUR API KEY
 ```
-### This smple demo uses three feature from Genretive AI sdk.
+### This simple demo uses three features from Generative AI SDK.

 - Generate text from text-only input
 - Generate text from text-and-image input (multimodal)